 11. Look up to the sky!

 The Arctic is home to the world-famous Northern Lights, which you can spot across Canada, the US and Scandinavia.
-Known as Aurora Borealis, this phenomenon in the sky allows viewers to see the darkness above twist and turn into scores of wonderful colors.
+Known as Aurora Borealis, this phenomenon in the sky allows viewers to see the darkness above twist and turn into scores of wonderful colours.

 FAQs about The Arctic